Elton Calé: European career

 In July 2009 he was loaned to Portuguese side Estoril Praia, thus making his first European move.
 Calé left for Belenenses in July 2010 in another loan.

 Calé played the whole 2010–2011 season at Belenenses, making a total of 27 appearances for the club, and scoring one goal.
 He then signed a contract with Russian side Gazovik Orenburg, where he made 21 appearances and scored 2 goals in the 2011–2012 season.
 Calé then returned to Portugal, signing a contract with Leixões.
 He made a total of 21 appearances for the Matosinhos-based club, scoring one goal.
-In 2013, Calé moved on to fellow Portuguese club C.D.
-Tondela, where he played in 30 matches and scored 4 goals.
+In 2013, Calé moved on to fellow Portuguese club Tondela, where he played in 30 matches and scored 4 goals.
 In 2014, he signed a contract with fellow Segunda Liga contender União Madeira, and helped the club gain promotion to the Primeira Liga with 23 appearances and 4 goals.

 On 23 January 2015, Calé left Portugal and moved to Greek Superleague club Ergotelis.
 He managed to score his first goal for the club on his debut, in a 1–2 away victory vs. fellow Cretan club Platanias.
 The following season, Calé played with Ergotelis in the Football League, after the club was relegated at the end of the 2014–2015 season.
 However, as the club faced unbearable financial issues and failed to pay players' wages for months, Calé left Ergotelis in December 2015, and was practically considered to be out of the team.
 After Ergotelis officially withdrew from professional competitions in January 2016, Calé was released from his contract with the club and subsequently signed with local rival OFI, playing in the Gamma Ethniki, the third tier of the Greek football league system.
 He left OFI to rejoin Ergotelis in the Gamma Ethniki in August 2016.
 He terminated his contract with the club on mutual consent in January 2017 and joined Albanian Superliga club FK Kukësi.